-Courses are funded by you; however, guidance will be given to seek co-contributions or funding if available.
+Courses are funded by the student; however, guidance will be given to seek co-contributions or funding if available.

-SACE Stage I or 2 VET Direct (continued)
+SACE STAGE I OR 2 VET DIRECT (CONTINUED)

-The VET Coordinator can assist in sourcing training providers and discuss courses on request.
+The Pathways Coordinator can assist in sourcing training providers and discuss courses on request.
 In the past, students have undertaken studies in: